 - ¼ cup chopped fresh Italian parsley

-- If making biscuits from scratch, make sure to freeze the butter first.
+- Note: If making biscuits from scratch, make sure to freeze the butter first.
 It needs to be very cold.

 - Preheat oven to 425 degrees F.

 - Chicken: Season each chicken breast with ½ teaspoon salt, ¼ teaspoon black pepper, and ½ teaspoon Italian seasoning.
 Heat about 1 tablespoon of olive oil in a large skillet over medium heat.
 Cook the seasoned chicken, about 6-8 minutes per side until fully cooked.
 Let it rest for 10 minutes.
 Then, dice into smaller pieces.
 Set aside.

-- In another large deep skillet or shallow Dutch oven (oven-safe), melt the unsalted butter over medium-high heat.
+- In another large deep skillet or shallow Dutch oven (oven safe), melt the unsalted butter over medium-high heat.
 Add onions, carrots, celery, and garlic.
-Cook until tender and slightly caramelized, for about 8 minutes, stirring occasionally.
+Cook until tender for about 8 minutes, stirring occasionally.

 - Lower heat to medium.
-Stir in flour until vegetables are coated, and cook for about 30 seconds.
+Stir in the flour until vegetables are coated, and cook for about 30 seconds.
 Then, gradually add the chicken broth, stirring to break up any lumps and until thickened.

-- Stir in the thyme and heavy cream.
+- Add the thyme and heavy cream.
 If needed, add more broth or cream to taste.
 Season with salt and pepper to taste.
-Simmer on low heat for 2 minutes, stirring occasionally.
+Simmer on low for 2 minutes, stirring occasionally.

-- Add in the cubed cooked chicken, frozen potatoes, peas, and parsley.
-Simmer for another 2 minutes, stirring occasionally.
+- Add in the diced cooked chicken, frozen diced potatoes, peas, and parsley.
+Simmer for another 3 minutes, stirring occasionally.
 Turn off the heat and set aside.

 Assemble and bake